Chapter 1 : skin

 “An empty threat is as serious as a full one until it’s not carried out.”

 I am angry, the emotion pooling in my stomach like desire.
-I want to break off every single one of his twirling fingers and stick them up his arse or throw them into the cauldron where they can bubble and fizz and rot in hell.
+I want to break off every single one of his twirling fingers, throw them into the cauldron where they can bubble and fizz and rot.

 Then I bring my knife crashing down into the sleeve of his robes, missing the flesh by a hair’s breadth.
 He jerks backwards.